CallMeZhou/Puresoft3D/readme.md

 ##WHERE TO FIND ME

-Send email to [my office mailbox](mailto:chzhoubj@cn.ibm.com) so that I can catch sight of it in every workday's morning.
-[My personal mailbox](mailto:agedboy@sina.com) is also looking forward to your emails but I usually check it once or twice a week.
+Send email to [My personal mailbox](mailto:agedboy@sina.com).
+I usually check it once or twice a week.